Techcrafter/SNES-ROM-Hacking/docs/chapter2.md

 ## The Super Everdrive

 This guide is not sponsored, but if you want to play your ROM hacks on a real Super Nintendo, you can use a Super Everdrive.
-It allows you to put your ROM hacks onto an SD-Card and play those on a real console to get the full experience, but this is fully optional.
+It allows you to put your ROM files onto an SD-Card and play those on a real console to get the full experience, but this is fully optional.
 An emulator will work totally fine too!

 ![A Super Everdrive cartridge](https://images-na.ssl-images-amazon.com/images/I/41rGWbdowxL._AC_US218_.jpg)